kamlesh-ops/Quora_text_classification/README.md

 ## Training
 1. To speed up training, GPU was used.
+2. Used train_test_split to split the dataset into 75% training and 25% validation data.

 ## Loss
 Binary Cross-Entropy: They are suitable for the f1 metric as they align well(when binary loss decrease, the f1 score does not change much).